MooersLab/latex-emacs/README.md

 These features support efficient editing of LaTeX documents.

 In addition, you can extend Emacs with the Emacs Lisp programming language.
-Elisp is a variant of LISP that was customized to ease the configuring of Emacs.
+Elisp is a variant of LISP that was customized to ease Emacs configuration.
 Emacs is a platform for building a customized text editor.
 You can customize your LaTeX environment and add functions to aid your workflow.

 Of course, other text editors have these features too, but Emacs is the most extensible.
-It is the ultimate editor: Once you become competent at Emacs, you will not make another editor your primary editor.
+It is the ultimate editor.
 You might still use other editors, but Emacs will meet most of your needs.

 Emacs has been under development for 45 years.
 According to the [Lindy effect](https://wiki2.org/en/Lindy_Effect), it should be available for another 45 years.

-## Why not Overleaf?
+## Why Overleaf?

 Overleaf is a web-based LaTeX editor.
 Overleaf is excellent for maintaining multiple writing projects and strongly supports collaborative editing.